dmoverton/linear-pres/linear.md

     - Missing support for `where` and `let`
     - Missing support for multiplicity polymorphism
     - Probably missing other stuff too
-- GHC 9.0.1 will have more complete "experimental" support
+- GHC 9.0.1 will have more complete support, but still considered "experimental"
     - Due for release in September 2020
-- Linear base library has instructions for setting up a Stack project with GHC 8.11 and `linear-base` using `nix`
+- `linear-base` library has instructions for setting up a Stack project with GHC 8.11 and `linear-base` using `nix`

+^ Refer to `stack.yaml`

 ---